isabella232/presence-calling-android/README.md

     pickupButton = (Button) findViewById(R.id.pickupButton);
     hangupButton = (Button) findViewById(R.id.hangupButton);

-Next, you need to define listeners for the Sinch call client, as well as for individual calls.
+Next, define listeners for the Sinch call client, as well as for individual calls.
 Do this inside of the MainActivity class:

     //you'll attach an instance of this listener to individual calls private class SinchCallListener implements CallListener {